Investment Churning Fraud

 - The total dollar value of trades over the course of a year in excess of twice the value of the account (a measure known as “turnover”); and

 - A broker who executes trades against the expressed wishes of the client, or struggles to explain a high-volume trading strategy.

 WHY YOU NEED A CHURNING / EXCESSIVE TRADING FRAUD ATTORNEY

 If your broker has churned/excessively traded in your account, then hiring an attorney experienced in representing victims of securities fraud represents your best chance of recovering your losses.
 Challenging the legitimacy of a broker’s trading activity is complicated.
 It requires familiarity with the record-keeping practices and unique vocabulary of the investment industry, as well as with the procedural hurdles involved in seeking relief under SEC and/or FINRA rules.

-At Price Armstrong, we have represented individuals in many securities arbitrations and recovered losses for investors nationwide whose brokers have taken advantage of them by churning and excessively trading in their accounts.
-If you suspect your broker of these illegal, unethical practices, contact us today to schedule a free consultation with a member of our team.
+At Price Armstrong, we have represented individuals in many securities arbitrations and recovered losses for investors nationwide whose brokers or financial advisors have taken advantage of them by churning and excessively trading in their accounts.
+If you suspect your broker of these illegal, unethical practices, contact our law firm today to schedule a free consultation with a member of our team.

 CONTACT US FOR A FREE CASE EVALUATION

-If you have suffered financially because of churning or excessive trading, contact the attorneys at Price Armstrong.
+If you are a victim of churning or excessive trading, contact the attorneys at Price Armstrong.
 We can help you seek justice and protect your rights throughout the process.
 We represent clients nationwide with offices in Birmingham, AL, Tallahassee, FL and Albany, GA.
 Call us today at (205) 208-9588 for a free initial consultation and review of your case.
 Let us fight for you – call now!